RSS

 When you’re singing, be sure to slow down the rate so he has time to catch up.
 This is the main reason you should sing, and not rely on CDs.
 You can control the speed!
 Some children’s CDs and toys sing so fast that I can’t even keep up.

-9. Try wholistic phrases if your toddler is really struggling.
+9. Try holistic phrases if your toddler is really struggling.

-As a rule, I don’t model lots of these unless I don’t think I can get phrases any other way.
+As a rule, I don’t model very many of these unless I don’t think I can get phrases any other way.
 Sometimes children with apraxia can imitate or “pop out” a holistic phrase and then it becomes part of their core vocabulary.
 Good ones to try are:

 10. Listen for any “pop out” phrases and try to elicit them again in similar situations.